jsiegenthaler/homebridge-eosstb/README.md

 * **Help**: Displays the SETTINGS INFO page on the UPC TV, allowing you to access settings quickly

-* **Guide**: Displays the TV GUIDE page on the UPC TV, same as the Guide button on the remote
+* **Guide**: Displays the TV GUIDE page on the UPC TV, same as the Guide button on the UPC remote

 * **MediaPause**: Pauses and Plays (when pressed again) the current TV program